goodeggs/json-fetch/README.md

 - automatically JSON stringify request body
 - set JSON request headers
 - resolve with json for any response with the `Content-Type`: `application/json` header
-- include request credentials by default (can be overridden!)
+- include request credentials by default
 - configurable retry option for requests

 [![build status][travis-badge]][travis-link]